occrp/datasurvey/README.md

 # datasurvey

 Crawl a directory of files and generate a summary of what is available.
+Builds on libmagic, and uses Magic database to identify files.
+Is therefore similar in function to `file(1)`, except:

+ * Configurable output reporters:
+   * CSV list of all files
+   * List of files with mime types from a 'bad match' list
+   * Fancy table output
+   * Aggregate reports showing number of each type of file
+ * Recursion into archives such as Zip and RAR.

 ## Installation